Kingxukai/linux/Documentation/networking/caif/caif.rst

   E.g. host and modem wiring is not correct you will typically see tty_status = 0x10 (hw_stopped) and ser_state = 0x10 (FLOW_OFF_SENT).

-  You will probably see the enumeration message in last_tx_message and empty last_rx_message.
+  You will probably see the woke enumeration message in last_tx_message and empty last_rx_message.